Scottish Coins & Tokens

 William II

-rare example of a Scottish five shillings – the vast majority of the few you
+example of a Scottish five shillings – the vast majority of the few you see

-high grade example, being the best I've ever seen and by some margin.
+grade example, being the best I've ever seen and by some margin.
 Spink 5688.
-You are not seeing much wear on this coin,

 WSC-5472: 1748 Scottish Communion